Nathan MacDonald: Honors, grants & awards

 Among numerous other marks of distinction, MacDonald received the John Templeton Award for Theological Promise, an Alexander von Humboldt Foundation research fellowship, the Sofia Kovalevskaya Award, and the Society of Biblical Literature's D.N.
 Freedman Award for Excellence and Creativity in Hebrew Bible Scholarship.
 His work has seen reception in the popular press as well, from the BBC and Telegraph to the Scientific American.

 Professional activities

 In addition to sitting on editorial boards for the Journal of the Bible and its Reception and Journal of Theological Interpretation, MacDonald has served as founding editor for the Eisenbrauns' books series "Critical Studies in the Hebrew Bible" and "Siphrut: Literature and Theology of the Hebrew Bible."
-He also edits the sub-series "Studies of the Sofja Kovalevskaja Research Group on Early Jewish Monotheisms," which comprises part of Mohr Siebeck's book series Forschungen zum alten Testament.
+He also edits the subseries "Studies of the Sofja Kovalevskaja Research Group on Early Jewish Monotheisms," which comprises part of Mohr Siebeck's book series Forschungen zum alten Testament.
 As translator, he contributes to the Common English Bible.

 MacDonald holds membership to the Society for Old Testament Study, the Higher Education Academy, the Society of Biblical Literature, and Old Testament Studies: Epistemologies and Methods (OTSEM).
 He provides council for Westcott House, Cambridge, too.